DaijobuDes/php-nginx/README.md

 # php-nginx
-Serving PHP files to nginx using fpm
+Serving PHP files to nginx using fpm through docker